jorgedelpozolerida/MicrobleedNet/meetings/WeeklyMeetings.md

 #### Where do you need help from Veronika?
 * For the report, should the structure be the same as Research Project, or more/different sections are expected
 * Do you want to set some date for report revision like last time?
+Can we set some sort of pre-revision date?(to agree on structure at least, would be very helpful)
 * Can you recommend me nice papers on transfer learning?

 #### Others